 Manual processing of data is time consuming and decreases efficiency and reduces accuracy through transcription errors.
 Often, the time and effort needed to re-collect data is a barrier to the audit process and measurement of improvement.

-At ePC, our data capture and high volume scanning technology automates the collection and processing of patient records from paper forms into real-time patient databases or Microsoft Excel spreadsheet, depending on the application.
+At ePC, our automated data capture and high volume scanning technology automates the collection and processing of patient records from paper forms into real-time patient databases or Microsoft Excel spreadsheet, depending on the application.

 Patient data is scanned, verified and processed by TeleForm software which reduces data entry costs, improves productivity and outpatient research and enhances the quality of patient information and research capabilities.